moroses/FreestylePulseOptimization/schema_doc.md

 | ------------ | -------- |
 | **Type**     | `string` |
 | **Required** | Yes      |

+**Description:** Specific channel order.
+Each slot is separated by a '_'.
+Channel type is (1) 'a' - all, (2) 'd' - drive, and (3) 'u' - control.
+The channel type is followed by a number, the number of time-slots to use.

 ## <a name="reservation"></a>10.
 Property `root > reservation`